tomhsiao1260/gl-playground/README.md

 ## Introduction

 This is my personal [WebGL](https://github.com/KhronosGroup/WebGL) and [Three.js](https://threejs.org/) experimental playground.
 This is not only a space for me to create some cool things but also a place to share my works which mainly using [GLSL shading language](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)).
 All the examples I wrote are open source and can be found [here](https://github.com/TomHsiao1260/gl-playground/tree/main/dist/examples).
 Feel free to use them in your own projects.
-You can also fork this repository and come back to see more examples released in the future.
-If you like my works, giving me a star will drive me to do more 🙌.
+You can also fork this repository and come back to see more examples released in the future 🙌

 ## Inspiration